netspeak/netspeak4-application-ngrams/README.md

   The default cache capacity of the current implementation is 1 million.
 At this capacity, an empty cache will use about 100MB and a full cache will use about 3GB of memory (depends on the cached queries).
 Other implementation may use different defaults.

+- `search.max-norm-queries = uint32` _(optional)_

+  The maximum number of norm queries the queries normalizer is allowed to create.

+  Norm queries are the fundamental query units of Netspeak.
+Each norm queries (if not cached) requires at least one random IO access.
+The maximum should be chosen with regards to hardware the index is stored on.
+A maximum of <=1000 for HDDs and ~10k for SDDs is recommended.

+  Choosing a large maximum can cause queries containing regexes and synonyms to become very slow (seconds per query; uncached).

+  The default is implementation defined.
+The current implementation has a default of 1000.

 - `search.regex.max-matches = uint32` _(optional)_

   The maximum number of regex matches.
 The current implementation replaces regex queries with a set of matching words (e.g. `route?` may be replaced with `[ router routed ]`).
 This parameter sets the maximum amount of words each regex query can be replaced with.